Raja-Ramees/deletion_of_remote_user_accounts/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or support, please reach out to your-email@example.com.
+For any questions or support, please reach out rajaramees005@gmail.com

 Thank you for using the User Account Deletion scripts!
 We hope these tools make your server management tasks easier and more efficient.